sxmplyfarhan/Farhans-I3-Rice/README.md

-# Sway Rice — My Wayland Setup
+# i3 rice — My X11 Setup

 A minimal and clean i3 configuration with custom polybar,Rofi menu and Rofi PowerMenu.